-The BSR is:
+The RR is:

 - In an appropriate area of the school.

-- Stocked with appropriate resources.
+- · Stocked with appropriate resources.

 - An area suitable for pupils to learn and refocus.

-- Supervised by trained members of staff.
+- · Supervised by trained members of staff.

-In the BSR:
+In the RR:

-- Pupils must work in silence and remain seated throughout the placement, completing work to the best of their ability. - If a pupil refuses to go to the BSR, they could receive a one-day suspension for serious defiance and will return to school via the BSR.
-Following a suspension parents/carers must attend a post-suspension meeting in school. - Following a suspension, pupils may return to school via the BSR. - If a pupil is referred to the BSR, they will remain in there for a minimum of 1 hour and can restore their behaviour by completing work.
+• Pupils must work in silence (unless being supported by a member of staff) and remain seated throughout the placement, completing work to the best of their ability.

+- If a pupil refuses to go to the RR, they could receive a one-day suspension for serious defiance and will return to school via the RR.
+Following a suspension parents/carers must attend a post-suspension meeting in school. - Following a suspension, pupils may return to school via the RR. - If a pupil is referred to the RR, they will remain in there for a minimum of 1 hour and can restore their behaviour by completing work.
 If a pupil completes all required work, is respectful and polite and demonstrates that they are ready to return to lessons, then they will do so at the end of the following period.
-Should a pupil continue to be defiant, refuse to complete work then they will remain in the BSR until expectations have been met (for up to one full day). - If a pupil receives 2 C3s in one day, then they will be placed in the BSR for up to one full day (e.g. if a pupil is referred to the BSR during Period 3, they could remain in the BSR until the end of Period 3 the following day.) - Pupil will remain in the BSR over the lunch period, unless they are in there for a subject placement.
-If they require a packed lunch, it will be ordered by staff supervising and delivered to the BSR by a member of the kitchen staff. - All full day placements in the BSR have a school finishing time of 3.45pm.
+Should a pupil continue to be defiant, refuse to complete work then they will remain in the RR until expectations have been met (for up to one full day). - If a pupil receives 2 C3s in one day, then they will be placed in the RR for up to one full day (e.g. if a pupil is referred to the RR during Period 3, they could remain in the RR until the end of Period 3 the following day.) - Pupil will remain in the RR over the lunch period, unless they are in there for a subject placement.
+If they require a packed lunch, it will be ordered by staff supervising and delivered to the RR by a member of the kitchen staff. - All full day placements in the RR have a school finishing time of 4pm.

-Additional protocols for monitoring behaviour in the BSR are as follows:
+Additional protocols for monitoring behaviour in the RR are as follows: